All About Myelodysplastic Syndromes (MDS)

-A CBC counts the number of red blood cells, platelets and white blood cells.
+A CBC is done using blood drawn from a vein.
+A CBC counts the number of red blood cells, platelets, and white blood cells.
 The amount of hemoglobin, the substance that carries oxygen in red blood cells, and a breakdown of the various types of white blood cells can also be checked with a CBC.
-Decreased white blood cell counts can be seen (leucopenia) and specifically, the cells which fight bacterial infection (neutrophils), can be decreased in up to 50% of patients with MDS.
+Decreased white blood cell counts can be seen (leukopenia) and specifically, the cells which fight bacterial infection (neutrophils), can be decreased in some patients with MDS.

 Peripheral Blood Smear

-A small sample of blood can be smeared on a slide and examined both to help count cells, as well as examine them for defects.
+A small sample of blood can be smeared on a slide and looked at to help count cells, as well as examine them for defects.

 Anemia is commonly seen in MDS.
-The body’s normal response to anemia is to form new blood cells (by increasing the production of immature red blood cell knows as reticulocytes) and this response may be poor in people with MDS.
+The body’s normal response to anemia is to form new blood cells (by increasing the production of immature red blood cells known as reticulocytes) and this response may be poor in people with MDS.
 Reticulocytes can be counted to see if the body is responding appropriately to the low red blood cell count.
-Red blood cells may appear normal in MDS on a peripheral smear, but often times they have defects including bizarre shapes, reflecting defective production of the red blood cells.
-In 8% of patients, the defects in the red blood cell shape appear similar to those seen in alpha thalasemia, another disease that affects red blood cells.
+Red blood cells may appear normal in MDS on a peripheral smear, but oftentimes they have defects including odd shapes, indicating a problem in the production of the red blood cells.
+In 8% of patients, the defects in the red blood cell shape appear similar to those seen in alpha thalassemia, another disease that affects red blood cells.
 Defects in red blood cell development may also be detected in bone marrow biopsies, which can aid in diagnosis.

 Defects in the appearance of the white blood cells can also be seen on a peripheral blood smear.
-These defects cause white blood cells to not function well, impacting immune system function and increasing the risk of developing an infection.
+These defects cause white blood cells to not work well, impacting the immune system function and increasing the risk of developing an infection.

 Bone Marrow Biopsy

-In MDS, the bone marrow usually demonstrates a larger number of cells than normally seen (called hypercellular marrow).
+In MDS, the bone marrow often has more cells than are normally seen (called hypercellular marrow).
 This increase in cells can be in one cell line or multiple cell lines.
 For example, an increase in the number of megakaryocytes, which will go on to form platelets in the blood, can be seen.
-Approximately 25% of people with MDS will have low platelets on a CBC.
+About 25% of people with MDS will have low platelets on a CBC.
 This can occur because though there is an increase in the number of megakaryocytes, many will die prior to maturing into platelets.
-Only about 8% of people with MDS present with an increased platelet count.
-Occasionally it is possible to see a decrease in the number of cells in the bone marrow (called hypocellular marrow).
+In some cases, there is a decrease in the number of cells in the bone marrow (called hypocellular marrow).

 There are a number of specific terms that pathologists use to describe findings seen on a blood smear or bone marrow biopsy:

-- Auer Rods: are comprised of granules that accumulate in a rod like pattern that can be seen in white blood cell blasts.
-They are most commonly associated with Acute Myeloid Leukemia (AML) and their presence suggests a leukemic process rather than MDS.
+- Auer Rods are made up of granules that accumulate in a rod-like pattern that can be seen in white blood cell blasts.
+They are most commonly associated with Acute Myeloid Leukemia.

-- Monocytes: a normal component of the immune system that can ingest (phagocytize) substances which are foreign to the body.
-They can go on to form macrophages when they exit the blood, which also play an important role in ingesting foreign substances (such as bacteria).
+- Monocytes are a normal part of the immune system that can ingest (phagocytize) substances that are foreign to the body.
+They can go on to form macrophages when they exit the blood, which also plays an important role in ingesting foreign substances (such as bacteria).
 Elevated monocyte counts can indicate a number of disease states including MDS.

 - Sideroblasts and Ringed Sideroblasts: When a stain for iron is used on bone marrow biopsy specimens, deposits of iron may be seen in red blood cells and these deposits are called sideroblasts.
 If a large amount of iron is seen, then they are called ringed sideroblasts.
 This usually occurs due to a defect in the formation of hemoglobin, which is located in red blood cells.